How to Turn or Convert a Website into an App?

 Consistency: all eyes on UX

 “Less is more” is a key principle when it comes to mobile development.
 Web pages usually contain many buttons, text blocks and other visual elements.
 Moving all these objects in the application without any changes is an unattainable luxury.
-Screen sizes, proportions and resolutions of mobile devices put you in the position where you have to decide what features will remain on the front line, and which will go to the background.
+Screen sizes, proportions and resolutions of mobile devices put you in the position where you have to decide what elements will remain on the front line, and which will go to the background.

 Simply put, for every in-app feature you will have to build a separate screen (or even several ones).
 So as not to turn your app into a maze or a riddle, Stormotion developers strongly recommend you to highlight the key features that bring most value for your users and don’t simply copy the whole functionality of your website.